7 Property Management Marketing Strategies & Ideas to Elevate Your Properties

 Email marketing also has higher conversion and ROI.
 The average click-through rate of a tweet is 0.5% while the average click-through rate of an email is 3% of total recipients.
 That means that prospects are 6x more likely to click through to your website through an email than they would a tweet.

 As for higher ROI, for every $1 spent on an email marketing campaign, the average return on investment is $38.
 Now those are some numbers we all would like to see.
 Not only is the ROI and conversion high, but most renters according to data collected from PERQ want to be contacted via email.
-It’s clear from the data that email marketing needs to be a part of your property management marketing plan.
+It’s clear from the data that apartment email marketing needs to be a part of your property management marketing strategies.

 As for other types of outreach or property management prospecting ideas that are a little more offline, interacting with and partnering up with local businesses and community centers are a great way to build trust with the locals and establish your property in the neighborhood it is located in.

 You can ask local businesses to place your card or brochure at the checkout or even offer discounts to your residents.
 You can even partner up with local restaurants or shops for resident events.
 For example, on National Beer Day or St. Patty’s Day, having a local brewery send someone over to serve beers to residents.
-During a different resident event, you could ask the local shops if they would want to set up a pop up during the event where they could sell some of their goods.
+During a different resident event, you could ask the local shops if they would want to set up a pop up shop during the event where they could sell some of their goods.

 “I think people are afraid of change.
 For some who have been in the business a while – even industry leaders – they have been successful at this prior to the focus on online marketing.
 They’re used to the traditional practice of selling over the phone, but newer generations don’t shop that way.
-There may be a bit of ‘I don’t know what that [technology] is,’ but the customers are ready to use it’” explains Jeannette Cox, who sits on the Board of Directors for the National Apartment Association.
+There may be a bit of ‘I don’t know what that [technology] is,’ but the customers are ready to use it’”Jeannette Cox, Board of Directors for the National Apartment Association

 Don’t just take our word for it.
 Dalia Kalgreen, Director of Marketing at Unified Residential Management uses PERQ at her communities as part of her property management digital marketing plan.
 She says, “what PERQ has done for our business since the pandemic is just tremendous.
 I feel that way based on numbers, the actual data and it’s just, it’s good.
 You’ve just made my life a lot easier and it’s made me want to involve you more and more in my marketing plan.”